San Benito el Real, Valladolid: Interior decoration

 As the Benedictines had much power and this was their main house in Castile, the church held artworks of high quality.
 These included the altarpiece and the choir stalls, in the central nave.

 The choir stalls (1528) were sculpted by Andrés de Nájera, with low and high chairs.
 The stalls were used for the annual meetings of the Benedictine abbots of the Castilian monasteries, which took place in this church.
 The backs of high chairs depict the saints to whom the Spanish Benedictine houses were dedicated, allowing each abbot to find their seat.
 The style of the stalls is Plateresque.
 The style to the Roman from Italy had only recently arrived in Spain.
 Some decorations are based on paintings in Rome's Domus Aurea; the images of saints depart from prior Gothic models.

 In 1571 an iron grille was erected, covering the three naves and dividing the church into two parts: the front for common people, and the apse for the monks.
 The fence is by Tomás Celma and is of high quality.

 There were other works of art of great value: small altars, tombs, organs, and others.

 After the Ecclesiastical Confiscation of Mendizábal in 1835, the monastery became a fort and barracks, and the church was deconsecrated.
-It was stripped of its works of art, though the choir stalls were kept, and the altarpiece transferred to the Museo Nacional de Escultura in the Colegio de San Gregorio, Valladolid.
+It was stripped of its works of art, though the choir stalls were kept, and the altarpiece transferred to the National Museum of Sculpture in the Colegio de San Gregorio, Valladolid.
 The fence however remains and has not suffered damage.
 From the mid-19th-century many people called for the church's reopening, which occurred in 1892, under the Venerable Third Order of the Carmel's administration.
 Since 1897 it is the Order of the Barefoot Carmelite which takes care of the church.
 In 1922 was installed a Baroque altarpiece to replace the former, from a church of the town of Portillo, Castile and León.

 Adjacent to the church is the monastic building with three cloisters; one of them known as Patio Herreriano, now a museum of contemporary art, and a Mannerist main facade designed by Juan Ribero de Rada.

 At present, the prior of the convent is Juan Jesús Sánchez Sánchez, from Convento de Padres Carmelitas in Medina del Campo.

-Elements preserved in Museo Nacional de Escultura
+Elements preserved in National Museum of Sculpture

-Parts of the monastery's altarpiece are now in the Museo Nacional de Escultura in Valladolid, the rest having been lost or destroyed by the Confiscation.
+Parts of the monastery's altarpiece are now in the National Museum of Sculpture in Valladolid, the rest having been lost or destroyed by the Confiscation.
 The altarpiece was made by Alonso Berruguete between 1526 and 1532.